krujos/oohimtelling/README.md

 Oooh I'm Telling
 ================

-Report on all the apps that are running in CF, their build packs  and when they got there.
+This is an example app used for demonstrating how the CF api can be used to aid operators with change management and reporting.
+This example reports on all the apps that are running in CF, their build packs, events and when they got there.

 In order to tell on everyone you need a client with cloud_controller.admin authority.
 Otherwise you'll only be able to see the apps that are scoped to your identity, which is either none, or whoever you are in Cloud Foundry.

 #Add a client
 ```